-In both cases, there are considerable costs involved in infrastructure for the injection and storage of gases (CO2 or hydrogen), and in the case of green hydrogen, a large consumption of fresh water and energy in the hydrolysis process.
-The exploitation of natural hydrogen, if available at industrial-scale volumes, could therefore be a significant breakthrough for the energy transition efforts, and simultaneously contribute for the re-cycling of the knowledge and expertise available in oil & gas industry.
+In both cases, the infrastructure for the injection and storage of gases (CO2 or hydrogen) involves considerable costs and, in the case of green hydrogen, a large consumption of fresh water and energy in the hydrolysis process.
+The exploitation of natural hydrogen, if available at industrial-scale volumes, could therefore be a significant breakthrough for the energy transition efforts, and simultaneously contribute to the re-focusing of the knowledge and expertise available in the oil & gas industry.

-From 2022, IGI has been collaborating with the MARUM Center for Marine Environmental Sciences, of the University of Bremen (Germany), and the Natural Hydrogen Study Group (NHSG, UK), to address a number of outstanding problems related to the generation, migration and trapping of natural hydrogen, and thus contribute to the future exploration of this natural resource.
+From 2022, IGI has been collaborating with the MARUM Centre for Marine Environmental Sciences of the University of Bremen (Germany) and with the Natural Hydrogen Study Group (NHSG, UK) to address a number of outstanding problems related to the generation, migration and trapping of natural hydrogen, contributing to the advancement of future exploration of this natural resource.
 Two communications have been recently presented by the consortium at a meeting in the Geological Society - Natural Hydrogen: A New Frontier for Energy and Science:

-- 1. The Natural Hydrogen System: how success can be achieved through the system and play approach (O. Jackson, S. Lawrence, A. Stocks, A. Barnicoat, I. Hutchinson) - 2.
-Box-Size Numerical Modelling of Hydrogen Migration and Trapping: Testing the Geological Setting and Analogies with the Petroleum Systems (J. García-Pintado, M. Pérez-Gussinyé, T. Abreu Cunha, M. Nuzzo, S. Lawrence, O. Jackson, A. Stocks, A. Barnicoat, I. Hutchinson)
+1. The Natural Hydrogen System: how success can be achieved through the system and play approach (O. Jackson, S. Lawrence, A. Stocks, A. Barnicoat, I. Hutchinson)

+2. Box-Size Numerical Modelling of Hydrogen Migration and Trapping: Testing the Geological Setting and Analogies with the Petroleum Systems (J. García-Pintado, M. Pérez-Gussinyé, T. Abreu Cunha, M. Nuzzo, S. Lawrence, O. Jackson, A. Stocks, A. Barnicoat, I. Hutchinson)

-In the first of these communications, the authors argue that the exploration of natural hydrogen can be guided by the play-concept, well developed in the oil & gas industry, and presented a number of study cases, representative of different tectonic settings.
-According to the authors, the most likely source of natural hydrogen in these settings is the serpentinization of mafic and ultra-mafic rocks, which then migrates through the sediments and/or along fracture systems through a mix of advection and diffusion processes, and eventually accumulates in traps, sealed by capillary contrasts.
+In the first of these communications, the authors argue that the exploration of natural hydrogen can be guided by the play-concept, well developed in the oil & gas industry, and presented several study cases representative of different tectonic settings.
+According to the authors, the most likely source of natural hydrogen in these settings is the serpentinization of mafic and ultra-mafic rocks, with hydrogen then migrating through the sediments and/or along fracture systems involving a mix of advection and diffusion processes, and eventually accumulating in traps sealed by capillary contrasts.

-In the second communication, we presented the results from a box-size numerical model of miscible multiphase flow to improve our current understanding on the main factors controlling the migration and trapping of hydrogen in sedimentary basins.
-We discuss below the main findings from this work-in-progress model, illustrated with a figures and videos.
+In the second communication, we presented the results from a box-size numerical model of miscible multiphase flow to improve our current understanding of the main factors controlling the migration and trapping of hydrogen in sedimentary basins.
+The main findings from this work-in-progress model are discussed below and are illustrated by figures and videos.

-The box model is 25 m 80 m, very high resolution (1 m high cells with laterally varying width), with near surface conditions P-T conditions (100 m depth at the top with 25°C), an injection zone of 24 m along the bottom half of the model and two levels of lower permeability (1mD Vs 1D - Figure 2).
+The box model is 25 m 80 m, a very high resolution (1 m high cells with laterally varying width) with near surface conditions P-T conditions (100 m depth at the top with 25°C), an injection zone of 24 m along the bottom half of the model, and two levels of lower permeability (1mD Vs 1D - Figure 2).
 Other premises of the model are: